mixologee/tirvandor/homebrewery-files/blood-and-coin-homebrewery.md

 *The first private room is tastefully appointed.
 A fire crackles.
 Wine and cheese set out.
 Military precision in every detail.*
 >
 {{descriptive
 *Commander Helena Dawnblade stands by the window, backlit by noon sun.
 She's imposing—six feet tall, silver armor polished to mirror sheen, holy symbol of Thaldros prominent on her chest.
-Late 40s, steel-grey hair in tight braid, face bearing scars from decades of service.*
+Late 40s, steel-gray hair in tight braid, face bearing scars from decades of service.*
 >
 {{descriptive
 *She turns as you enter.
 Her eyes assess you with military efficiency.*